Czech name

-Map of most common Czech surnames in 76 statistical districts:

 Czech names are composed of a given name and a family name (surname).
 Czechs typically get one given name – additional names may be chosen by themselves upon baptism but they generally use one.
 With marriage, the bride typically adopts the bridegroom's surname.

 Given names

 In the Czech Republic, names are simply known as jména ("names") or, if the context requires it, křestní jména ("baptismal names").
 The singular form is jméno.
 A native Czech given name may have Christian roots or traditional Slavic pre-Christian origin (e.g. Milena, Božena, Jaroslav, Václav, Vojtěch).

 It used to be a legal obligation for parents to choose their child's name from a list that was pre-approved by the government.
 Special permission was necessary for other names with exceptions for minorities and foreigners.
 Since the Velvet revolution in 1989, parents have had the right to give their child any name they wish, provided it is used somewhere in the world and is not insulting or demeaning.
 However, in recent years the common practice has been that most birth-record offices look for the name in the book Jak se bude vaše dítě jmenovat?
 (What is your child going to be called?), which is a semi-official list of "allowed" names.
 If the name is not found there, authorities are unwilling to register the child's name without a professional opinion (odborné stanovisko) from the Czech Language Institute (Ústav pro jazyk český).